 Prepared for Success Component for Career Tech Schools

-Whether training in a technical field or preparing for work or college, the Prepared for Success component looks at how well prepared Ohio’s students are for all future opportunities.
+Whether training in a technical field or preparing for work or college, the Prepared for Success component looks at how well prepared Ohio’s students are for future opportunities.

 How is the grade determined?

-- College entrance exam remediation-free scores.
+- ACT or SAT remediation-free scores.

-- Honors Diploma.
+- An Honors Diploma; or

 Why is this important?